Clear statement rule: Federalism and preemption

 With respect to preemption, Congress may preempt a field of regulation, "occup[ying] a field [and] leaving no room for any claim under state law," but it doesn't have to.
 When a law is construed to preempt, the result is a broad and indiscriminate extinguishment of substantive and remedial state law, and sensitive to this problem, the Court has occasionally said, in cases like Wyeth v.
-Levine (2009), that it will only find preemption when Congress has clearly expressed preemptive intent.
+Levine (2009), that it will find preemption only if Congress has clearly expressed preemptive intent.
 The Court has indicated that preemption of state laws concerning the political activities of the states and their subdivisions requires a more stringent application of the clear statement rule.
 In Bond v.
 United States (2014), the Supreme Court insisted upon a “clear indication” that Congress meant to intrude upon powers normally reserved to the states under the Tenth Amendment, and so the Court did not address whether a treaty empowered Congress to do so.

 Federal spending with strings attached

 When Congress gives money to states pursuant to the Taxing and Spending Clause, it often attaches conditions.
 The U.S. Supreme Court has said those conditions must include a clear statement of what the recipient states would be required to do.

 In the 1987 case of South Dakota v.
-Dole, the Court reaffirmed congressional authority to attach conditional strings to receipt of federal funds by state or local governments, but said there can be no surprises; Congress must enable the states "to exercise their choice knowingly, cognizant of the consequences of their participation".
-This clear statement requirement is in addition to the usual rules that the federal spending must be for the general welfare, the conditions imposed must be related to the spending in question, and the arrangement must not turn cooperation into coercion.
+Dole, the Court reaffirmed congressional authority to attach conditional strings to receipt of federal funds by state or local governments, but said there can be no surprises; Congress must enable the states "to exercise their choice knowingly, cognizant of the consequences of their participation."
+The clear statement requirement is in addition to the usual rules that the federal spending must be for the general welfare, the conditions that are imposed must be related to the spending in question, and the arrangement must not turn cooperation into coercion.

 Disfavoring retroactivity

-Another area where a clear statement rule operates is with regard to legislation potentially addressing the past, instead of being forward-looking as usual.
-Statutory retroactivity has usually been disfavored, and is in many instances forbidden by the Ex Post Facto Clause of the Constitution.
+Another area in which a clear statement rule operates is with regard to legislation potentially addressing the past, instead of being forward-looking as usual.
+Statutory retroactivity has usually been disfavored and is in many instances forbidden by the Ex Post Facto Clause of the Constitution.
 Therefore:

 Absent a clear statement from Congress that an amendment [to a statute] should apply retroactively, we presume that it applies only prospectively to future conduct, at least to the extent that it affects substantive rights, liabilities, or duties.
 As the Supreme Court has explained, "a requirement that Congress first make its intention clear helps ensure that Congress itself has determined that the benefits of retroactivity outweigh the potential for disruption or unfairness."
 Such rules do, therefore, have some life in the area of substantive rights as well as enforcement of constitutional structure.

 Avoiding extraterritorial effect

 In Morrison v.
-National Australia Bank (2010) the Supreme Court established a presumption against extraterritorial effect, so that Congress would have to clearly express itself if it wants U.S. laws to have effect outside U.S. boundaries.
+National Australia Bank (2010) the Supreme Court established a presumption against extraterritorial effect and so Congress must clearly express it for U.S. laws to have effect outside U.S. boundaries.